Herostere/Bioinformatics---Project/README.md

-# Bioinformatics-Project
-Master's prject for the bioinformatics lesson.

-- /!\ Add code in new folder called "Code"
-- /!\ Code on your branch and we'll merge on meetings
-- /!\ Let's try not to add useless files to the repo (like IntelliJ's files, etc)

 # TP 10/11/2021
 - Stocker en essayant d'utiliser le moins d'espace possible.
 Minimiser un maximum.
 - Regarder a la memoire et comment elle est geree + optimalite.